 Microwaves are available at all sites.
-In order to ensure that each person has time to prepare their lunch in a reasonable time, we ask that you limit cold/frozen items to those that require no more than 3 minutes to re-heat.
-If you require food to be cut up in advance, we ask that your family/residential staff pre-cut as many items as possible without affecting food safety and taste.
+In order to ensure that each person has time to prepare their lunch in a reasonable time, we ask that you limit cold/frozen items to those that require no more than your family/residential staff pre-cut as many items as possible without affecting food safety and taste.
 This assists our staff in being able to manage lunch preparations as quickly as possible for all people.